Is HIV/AIDS the Forgotten Disease

 Human Immunodeficiency Virus

 Human Immunodeficiency Virus (HIV) is a virus that attacks the immune system eliminating the CD4 cells leading to a deficiency in the immune system called Acquired Immunodeficiency Syndrome (AIDS).
 Essentially HIV reduces the body’s ability to fight off diseases by killing the cells that activate the immune system.
 The virus (HIV) kills off enough of the CD4 cells lowering the body’s ability to defend its self.
 This effect is called AIDS.
 This syndrome does not kill a person directly.
 What AIDS does is it removes the ability to fight off other diseases such as certain cancers and pneumonia.
-The virus (HIV) can be transmitted by blood and through unprotected contact with bodily fluids generated by sexual contact such as semen, pre-seminal fluid, vaginal fluids, and rectal mucous.
+The virus (HIV) can be transmitted by blood and through unprotected contact with bodily fluids generated by sexual contacts such as semen, pre-seminal fluid, vaginal fluids, and rectal mucous.
 The virus also can be transmitted in breast milk.

 HIV Does Not Discriminate